GeorgeEliotArchive/george-eliot-weimar/README.md

-# George Eliot in Weimar – QGIS Metadata Guide
+# George Eliot in Weimar

 Welcome!
 The **George Eliot in Weimar Geospatial Overview**, created with QGIS, HTML, JavaScript, and Python, is designed to be “software-free” upon its release.
 This project connects to the Archive’s Omeka server and implements a Python script that runs once a day to make relevant updates to items on the map if their metadata has changed within the “GE in Weimar” Omeka metadata collection.